More Lunt Solar Systems

 Filaments are actually prominences being viewed against the surface.

 A Spicule is a dynamic jet of gas about 500km long.
 They move outward at about 20km/second through the Chromosphere.

 Father Angelo Secchi of the Vatican Observatory discovered them in 1877.

-Lunt now offer a few shirts and hats that will keep you cool (looking) and covered while Solar observing.
+Lunt offers a few shirts and hats that will keep you cool (looking) and covered while solar observing.

 The Lunt baseball cap is a “one size fits all”…

 The Lunt Polo Shirt is available in several sizes for both Men and Women.

 The color is grey and sports the Lunt logo.